brh55/spark-magic-8-ball/readme.md

 ## Deployment
 1. Cisco developer account
-2. Create an app/bot to be used for your team's domain
+2. Create an app/bot to be used for your team's domain (reference the bot-icon.png for the bot icon for convenience).
 3. Copy the example.env to your own .env file, and define the variables `$ cp example.env .env`
 4. After a successful URL pointing to your server, start the server